 Overbreathing leads to greatly increased work of breathing due to large minute ventilation rates and causes many other adverse effects, apart from exertional dyspnea.

 Exacerbating causes in the pathophysiology of exertional dyspnea are:

-- oral breathing (due to reduction in NO or nitric oxide absorption and alveolar CO2)
+- oral breathing (due to a reduction in NO or nitric oxide absorption and alveolar CO2)

-- thoracic breathing (due to reduction in the arterial oxygenation causing hypoxemia)
+- thoracic breathing (due to a reduction in the arterial oxygenation causing hypoxemia)

 - presence of chronic inflammation and sputum in airways, causing further narrowing or obstruction of air movement.

 Physical exertion, due to anaerobic cell respiration at rest and elevated resting blood lactate, worsens gas exchange and causes further overbreathing and additional losses in alveolar CO2.
 This leads to acute exertional dyspnea.
 Acute dyspnea leads to even heavier and faster breathing due to a negative feedback in breathing control caused by a prominent O2 drive (hunger for air), instead of normal CO2-based control of respiration.
 Respiratory receptors located in the brain sense low brain oxygenation, creating the sensation of air hunger and trying to increase ventilation.

 This YouTube video clip "Dyspnea" explains causes and treatment of dyspnea in people with chronic diseases.

 Significant reduction in exertional dyspnea has been found in numerous clinical trials after the application of various breathing techniques and respiratory devices that gradually change automatic (basal) breathing patterns at rest, reduce the degree of hyperventilation, and increase body-oxygen levels.
 Generally, patients with exertional dyspnea need to achieve more than X seconds (see below) for the body-oxygen test to prevent dyspnea at rest and on exertion.